mhamidasn/mhamidasn.github.io/_pages/publications.md

 author_profile: true
 ---

-For more detailed and comprehensive information on all of my publications, please refer to my [Google Scholar account](https://scholar.google.com/citations?user=VtFoSwsAAAAJ&hl=en).
+For more detailed and comprehensive information on all of my publications, please refer to my **[Google Scholar account](https://scholar.google.com/citations?user=VtFoSwsAAAAJ&hl=en)**.

 **<center> Citation Graph per Year from Google Scholar </center>**